jon-simpkins/revision/README.md

 # What's the current phase of the project?

-Early early stages of a ground-up rewrite.
-At this point, the app is basically unusable, but the foundation is in place for a more scalable way of storing / representing stories, and the UI is a bit slapdash on the way to MVP.
+Early early stages of (another) ground-up rewrite.
+At this point, the app is unusable, but the foundation is in place for a more scalable way of storing / representing stories, and the UI is a bit slapdash on the way to MVP.
 Check back later for updates.